-Students are informed about expectations during instruction and learning plan or goal setting meetings.
+- Students are informed about expectations during instruction and learning plan or goal setting meetings.
 SCS uses numerous methods of communicating expectations to students: Student Agreements, Course Descriptions, school and program handbooks, as well as other written expectations that are program specific.
-These documents provide detailed expectations and policies, including attendance requirements, graduation requirements, and grading scales.

-K-8 I CANs (Key Skills) are foundational, common core-based math and language arts skills written in student friendly language.
+These documents provide detailed expectations and policies, including attendance requirements, graduation requirements, and grading scales. - K-8 I CANs (Key Skills) are foundational, common core-based math and language arts skills written in student friendly language.
 The I CAN program encourages students to set educational goals and create plans to achieve those goals.
 These skills and goals are supported by the Homeschool ES or academy teacher.
 Each student has his/her own I CAN folder that the teacher or ES will use to help set goals with the parent and student.
 Additionally, each student is given an I CAN Mastery Tracker to record, track and monitor their progress.
 Students track their progress on an individual tracking form they keep in their folders.
 They write down the grade they earned on a quiz, and if they didn't pass they write down their next steps toward mastery.
 Once they have shown they have taken steps to accomplish their goal, they may retake the quiz.
 At the beginning of each personalized learning path, the standard and the I CAN statement is clearly available.
-In some classes teachers and students discuss what skills may be needed in order to master the standard and which new skills the students may be learning.
+In some classes teachers and students may be learning.
 Students will then complete a "Personalized Learning Goal" to go with the standard.

-College and career readiness is fostered through a variety of curriculum choices that are aligned to CSU/UC Freshmen admissions, career readiness standards, college articulation agreements, and Graduate Learner Outcomes.
+This process is an integral part of the Springs culture, and parents and students are very familiar with expectations and supports. - College and career readiness is fostered through a variety of curriculum choices that are aligned to CSU/UC freshman admissions, career readiness standards, college articulation agreements, and Graduate Learner Outcomes.
 Students are able to participate in online seminars with single-subject specialists, onsite courses with larger interactive groups of students, or additional opportunities including local co-op groups, vender classes, or participation in community college courses.
 Online seminars allow students to participate in group discussions with teachers and peers.
+In addition 9th and 10th grade students receive weekly feedback from a single-subject specialist on their progress toward mastering each I CAN.
+Single subject specialists have included video explanations for each mastery assignment detailing the level of rigor required for mastery.
 A variety of instructional tools are available for teachers to utilize in creating engaging learning environments.